 See the cross!
 If God did not spare his own Son, what won’t he do to reveal his love to us?
 God is not mad at you, he’s mad about you!

-3. They speak (and sing) the faithless language of longing
+3. They speak the faithless language of lack and longing

 A sure sign that some have missed grace is they ask Jesus to do what he’s already done.
 “Oh Lord, come down.”
 He already did.
 “Have mercy on us.”
 Ditto.
 “Make us holy.”
 “Come and cleanse us.”
 “Bind the strong man.”
 Tick, tick, tick.